-(b) Where a leave is granted, the faculty member's performance evaluation shall be extended accordingly.

-- (c) No salary increment is payable for a period of leave of absence without pay unless the University President, upon written request from the faculty member concerned, decides the leave is spent in the activities relevant to the University curriculum.
-In this case, the faculty member will receive any salary adjustments for which he/she would normally be eligible.
-In the event that the University President judges that the activities are not relevant to the University curriculum, he/she will advise the faculty member as to the reasons for his/her decision in writing before the leave commences. - (d) No benefits shall be payable by the Employer for faculty members on leave without pay, except as provided in this Agreement.
-For faculty members on parttime leave without pay, benefit premiums shall be payable by the Employer on a pro rata basis.

-If a faculty member proceeding on leave without pay makes a prior payment to the Employer of both the faculty member's share and the Employer's share (prorated, if applicable) of any or all of the following benefits, the Employer shall remit these payments to ensure continuous coverage: Life Insurance, Medical Services Plan of BC, Extended Health, Dental, Short and Long Term Disability and AD&D.

-- (e) For leaves of longer than four (4) months, the faculty member, no later than four (4) months prior to the scheduled expiration of the leave, must confirm in writing his/her intent to return. - (f) Employees shall not earn vacation or professional/curriculum development time when on leave of absence without pay for periods of longer than an accumulated period of thirty (30) days in a faculty member's contract year.
+- (b) Where a leave is granted, the faculty member's performance evaluation shall be extended accordingly. - (c) No salary increment is payable for a period of leave of absence without pay unless the University President, upon written request from the faculty member concerned, decides the leave is spent in the activities relevant to the University curriculum.
+In this case, the faculty member will receive any salary adjustments for which they would normally be eligible.
+In the event that the University President judges that the activities are not relevant to the University curriculum, they will advise the faculty member as to the reasons for their decision in writing before the leave commences. - (d) No benefits shall be payable by the Employer for faculty members on leave without pay, except as provided in this Agreement.
+For faculty members on part-time leave without pay, benefit premiums shall be payable by the Employer on a pro rata basis. - If a faculty member proceeding on leave without pay makes a prior payment to the Employer of both the faculty member's share and the Employer's share (pro-rated, if applicable) of any or all of the following benefits, the Employer shall remit these payments to ensure continuous coverage: Life Insurance, Extended Health, Dental, Short and Long Term Disability and AD&D. - (e) For leaves of longer than four (4) months, the faculty member, no later than four (4) months prior to the scheduled expiration of the leave, must confirm in writing their intent to return. - (f) Employees shall not earn vacation or professional/curriculum development time when on leave of absence without pay for periods of longer than an accumulated period of thirty (30) days in a faculty member's contract year.